MobilityDB/MobilityDB/README.md

 <img src="doc/images/mobilitydb-logo.svg" width="200" alt="MobilityDB Logo" />

 MobilityDB is an open source software program that adds support for temporal and spatio-temporal objects to the [PostgreSQL](https://www.postgresql.org/) object-relational database and its spatial extension [PostGIS](http://postgis.net/).
 MobilityDB follows the [Moving Features](https://www.opengeospatial.org/standards/movingfeatures) specification from the [Open Geospatial Consortium](https://www.opengeospatial.org/) (OGC).
 Technically, MobilityDB is implemented as a PostgreSQL [external extension](https://www.postgresql.org/docs/current/static/external-extensions.html).
-An [adapter](https://github.com/ULB-CoDE-WIT/python-mobilitydb) for the Python programming language is also available.

 MobilityDB is developed by the Computer & Decision Engineering Department of the [Université Libre de Bruxelles](https://www.ulb.be/) (ULB) under the direction of [Prof. Esteban Zimányi](http://cs.ulb.ac.be/members/esteban/).
 ULB is an OGC Associate Member.

 <img src="doc/images/OGC_Associate_Member_3DR.png" width="100" alt="OGC Associate Member Logo" />

+Database adapters to access MobilityDB from Python are also available
+* [python-mobilitydb](https://github.com/ULB-CoDE-WIT/python-mobilitydb) supports both the psycopg2 and the asyncpg adapters for PostgreSQL and uses the postgis adapter for PostGIS.
+This adapter is developed by the MobilityDB Team.
+* [MobilityDB SQLAlchemy](https://github.com/adonmo/mobilitydb-sqlalchemy) is another package that provides extensions to [SQLAlchemy](https://www.sqlalchemy.org/) for interacting with [MobilityDB](https://github.com/ULB-CoDE-WIT/MobilityDB).

 Features
 --------